 Jesus Himself instructs us to live by every word of God (Matthew 4:4; Luke 4:4), advice that is also useful when we study the Bible.
-Most of the passages that describe Christ's return to earth in power and glory at the end of the age contain the same detail: that He will come in, on, or with clouds.
-David Grabbe provides biblical background to help us understand why this detail is significant.
+Most of the passages that describe Christ's return to earth in power and glory at the end of the age contain the same detai. . .

 The fact of a Second Exodus that will far eclipse the Exodus from Egypt is generally understood by Bible students.
 The timing of this great migration, however, is more elusive.
 David Grabbe points out the Scriptural markers that narrow the time frame to a . . .

 Enoch was translated that he should not see death.
 Elijah went up by a whirlwind into heaven.
-Yet the Bible reveals they are not in heaven today!
-Here's the astounding truth.
+Yet the Bible shows they are not in heaven now!
+Here is what happened.